-A charter school's overall purpose is to provide its students with a quality and innovative educational program.
+A charter school's overall purpose is to provide its students a quality and innovative educational program.
 Schools must adhere to the educational program identified in its charter contract that was awarded on the basis of the program outlined in its petition.

-Measure 1a, Essential or Innovative Features and Mission-Specific Goals Is the school implementing all essential or innovative features of its program as defined in its current charter contract, and is the school's curricular and educational program aligned with its stated mission as evidenced through the attainment of mission-specific goals?
-Points Available Meets Standard: The school has fully implemented all essential or innovative features of its education and operational program as defined in the charter contract in all material respects, and the 4 school has met all mission-specific goals included in its charter contract (if applicable) Approaches Standard: The school has at least fully implemented one essential or innovative features of its education and operational program as defined in the charter contract in all material respects or the school has met at least one mission-specific goal included in its charter contract (if applicable).
-2 Does Not Meet Standard: The school failed to fully implement any essential or innovative features of its education and operational program as defined in the charter contract in all material respects, and the school failed to meet any mission-specific goals included in its charter contract (if applicable).
-0 Measure 1b, State Education Requirements Points Is the school complying with applicable state education requirements?
-Available Meets Standard: The school complied with all applicable state laws, rules, regulations, provisions of its charter contract, and the school's own policies and procedures relating to state education requirements, including but not limited to: Provided all state mandated programs; Adhered to graduation requirements; Implemented state-adopted content standards; and Administered state assessments in the manner required by law and rule.
-4 Approaches Standard: The school failed to comply with at least one applicable state law, rule, regulation, provision of the charter contract, or the school's own policies and procedures relating to state education requirements during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-2 Does Not Meet Standard: The school failed to comply with at least one applicable state law, rule, regulation, provision of the charter contract, or the school's own policies and procedures relating to state education requirements.
-0 Measure 1c, Federal Education Requirements Points Is the school complying with applicable federal education requirements?
-Meets Standard: Available 4
+Measure 1a, Essential or Innovative Features and Mission-Specific Goals Is the school implementing all essential or innovative features of its program as defined in its current charter contract, and is the school's curricular and educational program aligned with its stated mission as evidence through the attainment of mission-specific goals?
+Points Available Meets Standard: The school has fully implemented all essential or innovative features of its education and operational program as defined in the charter contract in all material respects and the school has met all mission-specific goals included in its charter contract (if applicable) 4 Approaches Standard: The school has at least fully implemented one essential or innovative features of its education and operational program as defined in the charter contract in all material respects or the school has met at least one mission-specific goals included in its charter contract (if applicable).
+2 Does Not Meet Standard: The school failed to fully implement any essential or innovative features of its education and operational program as defined in the charter contract in all material respects and the school failed to meet any mission-specific goals included in its charter contract (if applicable).
+0 Measure 1b, State Education Requirements Is the school complying with applicable state education requirements?
+Points Available Meets Standard: The school complied with all applicable state laws, rules, regulations, provisions of its charter contract, and the school's own policies and procedures relating to state education requirements, including but not limited to: 4